The COUNT function in MySQL returns the total count of rows returned by the SELECT statement.

 Using COUNT function with GROUP BY example

-As mentioned earlier, for getting the count of rows separated by groups, you may use the COUNT function with GROUP BY.
+As mentioned earlier, to get the count of rows separated by groups, you may use the COUNT function with GROUP BY.

 The COUNT/GROUP BY query: